deanrad/meteor-promise/README.md

 You want to chain the two calls, but you'd like to avoid nesting callbacks, because [Promises](http://api.jquery.com/deferred.then/) are great tools, not used frequently enough.

 Instead of inflicting pyramids-of-doom upon yourself and others, create a promise for the result, using `Meteor.promise`, then chain them together using `then`.
-You need only a single `fail` error handler tacked on at the end, and the code of each step can be cleaner, safely omitting the obligtory check for the `err` argument to a callback.
+You need only a single `catch` error handler tacked on at the end, and the code of each step can be cleaner, safely omitting the obligtory check for the `err` argument to a callback.

 ```